mcogswell/mcogswell.github.com/cat_vis/index.md

     Actually, I lied.
 Visualizing the pure image gradients generates is not very satisfying, as shown in Simonyan, Vedaldi, and Zisserman [paper](http://arxiv.org/abs/1312.6034).
-    Zeiler and Fergus created a "deconv" visualization which is almost the gradient, but they used a slightly different function to compute the backward pass of the ReLU (explained in [Simonyan, Vedaldi, and Zisserman](http://arxiv.org/abs/1312.6034) and quite clearly in the [guided backprop paper](http://arxiv.org/abs/1412.6806) detailed below).
+    Zeiler and Fergus created a "deconv" visualization which is mathematically similar to the gradient image, but uses a slightly different function to compute the backward pass of the ReLU (explained in [Simonyan, Vedaldi, and Zisserman](http://arxiv.org/abs/1312.6034) and quite clearly in the [guided backprop paper](http://arxiv.org/abs/1412.6806)).

     [Deconv visualizations](http://arxiv.org/abs/1311.2901) by Zeiler and Fergus were the first to figure out this method.
     A more [recent extension](http://arxiv.org/abs/1412.6806) by Springenberg, Dosovitskiy, Brox, and Riedmiller